MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/faqs.md

 ### Does the SMS channel automatically identify the customer?

 Yes, Omnichannel system will automatically identify the customer based on the incoming phone number.
-It will look for phone numbers in the Mobile Phone field of Contact records or the Phone field of Account records.
-Ensure that the phone number in these field has the country code along with the plus sign (+) without any spaces or special characters; for example: +14251234567
+It will look for phone numbers in the **Mobile Phone** field of Contact records or the **Phone field** of Account records.
+Ensure that the phone number in these fields has the country code along with the plus sign (+) without any spaces or special characters.
+For example, +14251234567.

 ### Can I send automated SMS responses?